-Flooding has hit south China area after a week-long heavy rainfall since the end of June 2009.
-It is reportedly the most severe flooding in south China since 1998, and 126 million Yuan (18.4 U.S. dollars) government funding has already been pumped into the area for disaster reliefs.
+Flooding has hit the south China area after a week-long heavy rainfall since the end of June 2009.
+It is reportedly the most severe flooding in south China since 1998, and 126 million Yuan (18.4 U.S. dollars) of government funding has already been pumped into the area for disaster relief.

 China Odyssey Tours is paying special attention to the safety of all customers and service employees during this special time and closely watching the weather situation.
-Contact your travel consultants for detailed destination situation.
+Contact your travel consultants for a detailed destination situations.